learnbittensor/awesome-bittensor/README.md

 # Awesome Bittensor [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A extensive list of all the awesome things around Bittensor.
+An extensive list of all the awesome things around Bittensor.

 ## Table of Contents